 Individual factors: High rates of dementia

 Compared to non-Latinx Whites, Latinx individuals are at greater risk of developing Alzheimer’s and other dementias.
-This is due to longer life expectancies and higher rates of chronic disease such as diabetes and heart disease.19 Studies have shown that caregivers of people with dementia experience greater caregiver burden, with roughly 25% providing at least 40 hours of care per week to their loved one, compared to only 16% of other caregivers.20
+This is due to longer life expectancies and higher rates of chronic disease such as diabetes and heart disease.19 Studies have shown that caregivers of people with dementia experience greater caregiver burden, with roughly 25 percent providing at least 40 hours of care per week to their loved one, compared to only 16 percent of other caregivers.20

 Interpersonal: Emphasis on family